Uetliberg railway line: Rolling stock

 The Uetliberg railway's DC electrification system requires its own fleet of DC equipped trains.
 Until about 2014 most of the trains were operated by three car sets, with two Be 4/4 motor coaches from the series 521–528 sandwiching a low floor intermediate trailer.
 The two older Be 8/8 cars 31 and 32, with no low floor access, were used for short workings, reversing at Triemli station.

 In 2010, six new multiple unit trains were ordered from Stadler Rail, equipped for dual voltage operation so as to operate on both the Uetliberg and Sihltal lines.
 By August 2013, the first of these units was on trial on the Uetlibergbahn, and by May 2014 they were operating many of the line's services.
 The new trains are three-section articulated low-floor units, and are classified as Be 510.
-In 2016 rakes of two Be 510 work the trains to Uetliberg, the Be 4/4 521–528 sets having been relegated to the short working and the Be 8/8 sets having been scrapped in February 2016.
+In 2016 rakes of two Be 510 work the trains to Uetliberg, the Be 8/8 sets having been scrapped in February 2016 whilst the Be 4/4 521–528 sets having been retired in April 2022.